What kind of clothing should I bring along?

 Is the water safe to drink at Wakatobi?

-fresh, potable water at all hours of the day.
-Our water supply is routinely tested by a laboratory to insure it
+Yes.
+Since 2003, when we added a large capacity reverse osmosis water purification system we have offered an ample supply of fresh, potable water at all hours of the day.
+Our water supply is routinely tested by a laboratory to ensure it is clean and free of any contaminants.
+To view a lab report CLICK HERE!

 What entertainment is available?